Universal model for electron thermal-field emission from two-dimensional semimetals: Case Studies of different 2D semimetals

+The analytical approximate solution in Eq. (\ref{J_NP}) with the correction factor, $\xi_n = (1.58, 1, 1.2, 1.43, 1.65)$ for $n=1$ to $n=5$ based on the few-layer graphene band parameters exhibits good agreement with the full numerical results (Fig. 2).

-\textbf{\emph{Dirac semimetal near criticality.}}-- We now consider a 2D Dirac semimetal near criticality, such as black phosphorus monolayer subjected to a strong vertical electric field \cite{kim}.
-Such system is captured by the effective \emph{semi-Dirac} Hamiltonian,
+\textbf{\emph{Dirac semimetal near topological QCP.}}-- We next consider a 2D Dirac semimetal near the topological quantum critical point (QCP) which can be captured by the effective Hamiltonian,

 where $v_x$ and $b$ are band structure parameters.
-The system undergoes a critical phase transition when $\Delta$ is switched from $\Delta \leq 0 $ to $\Delta > 0$, with two Dirac cones merging into one at $\Delta=0$ and then gapping out.
-In the semimetallic phase ($\Delta \leq 0$), the thermal-field emission current density is
+The system undergoes a topological quantum phase transition from a Dirac semimetal into a band insulator when $\Delta$ is switched from $\Delta \leq 0 $ to $\Delta \geq 0$.
+In the semimetallic phase ($\Delta \leq 0$), the thermal-field emission current density ($c>1$) is